IBM/event-automation/_es_11.2/06-connecting/04-connecting-mq-source.md

 toc: true
 ---

-You can use the {{site.data.reuse.kafka-connect-mq-source-short}} to copy data from IBM MQ into {{site.data.reuse.es_name}} or Apache Kafka.
+You can use the {{site.data.reuse.kafka-connect-mq-source-short}} to copy data from IBM MQ into Apache Kafka.
 The connector copies messages from a source MQ queue to a target Kafka topic.

 Kafka Connect can be run in standalone or distributed mode.
 This document contains steps for running the connector in distributed mode on a Kubernetes platform.
 In this mode, work balancing is automatic, scaling is dynamic, and tasks and data are fault-tolerant.
 For more details on the difference between standalone and distributed mode see the [explanation of Kafka Connect workers](../../connectors/#workers).